OTRS/otrs/UPGRADING.md

 take an extra step; please read http://bugs.otrs.org/show_bug.cgi?id=6798

 Within a single minor version you can skip patch level releases if you want to upgrade.
-For instance you can upgrade directly from OTRS 3.3.1 to version 3.3.4.
-If you need to do such a "patch level upgrade", you should skip steps 9 and 13-17.
+For instance you can upgrade directly from OTRS 3.4.1 to version 3.4.4.
+If you need to do such a "patch level upgrade", you should skip steps xxxxx.

 1. Stop all relevant services